6 Steps to pick and buy the right phone

 No 2.
 Picking the right Phone

-The latest model vs last year - new devices will be released every year from most manufacturers and generally they will fall into one of four categories based on price (Premium, high end, mid range and budget).
-However its worth noting that last years premium will become this years high end or mid range phone and you are still going to get a lot of phone for your money here so should definable should not be counted out even for those who are looking for the latest tech
+The latest model vs last years device - new devices will be released every year from most manufacturers and generally they will fall into one of four categories based on price (Premium, high end, mid range and budget).
+However its worth noting that last years premium will become this years high end or mid range phone and you are still going to get a lot of phone for your money here so should don't count these out quickly, even for those of you who are looking for the latest tech

 Refurbished phone vs new - there are so many options now to buy refurbished phones that some great deals can be found.
-Don't let refurbished put you off, these could be phones that have been purchased and returned within a 14 day period as another customer has changed their mind or even phones that have been upgraded early but in any case if you buy from a reputable brand you can great deals here on the latest devices that will have met quality checks to ensure the phones come to you in a high standard
+Don't let refurbished put you off, these could be phones that have been purchased and returned within a 14 day period as another customer has changed their mind or even phones that have been upgraded early.
+In any case if you buy from a reputable brand you can great deals on the latest devices that will have met quality checks to ensure the phones come to you in a high standard

 Camera - the camera quality is still one of the reasons someone will pick one device over another and its easy to get confused here, but generally speaking you need to look at the megapixels, the zoom features and the video quality to get a sense for how good the camera is